adisa404/react-node-mongodb/my-app/README.md

 !!!state includes data that is local or private to a component

 in counter.jsx we use props to initialize the state

+add delete button to every counter

+the component owning the piece of the state should be the one modifying it

+we should have state only in one component.
+Ex : in counters and not in both counter and counters. in the child component we should only rely on the props.
+This is called 'controlled' component bc it doesn't have it's local state.

+naming convention
+onDelete in component that rasises the event handleDelete() in component that handles the event

+pass parameter to method in jsx with arrow function